leshow/blog/content/post/cheat_rank_n.md

 draft: true
 ---

+I ran into this a little while ago and thought it would be helpful to share a possible solution.

-I'll begin by describing a recent problem I had when trying to abstract a bit of code.
-I had an enum that described a set of possible branches, for each branch there was an associated type to run through a serialize function.
+Imagine you have an enum that describes a set of possible branches, for each branch there is a type associated with it that you want to run through a function, for this example-- serialize.

 ```rust
 enum Var {